Build Frontend

 ## Core UI components

-* [**Widgets**](https://docs.heisenware.com/app-builder/build-frontend/widgets)**:** The functional components of your app.
+* [**Widgets**](/app-builder/build-frontend/widgets.md): The functional components of your App.
 They display live data, capture user input, or trigger logic.

 * [**Text, icons, and images**](/app-builder/build-frontend/text-icons-and-images.md): Mostly static elements used for branding, instructions, and non-interactive content.

-## UI Builder
+## Frontend Builder

-### The toolbar
+### The Toolbar

-The toolbar is your primary toolkit for composing the interface.
+The Toolbar is your primary toolkit for composing the interface.
 It holds buttons and icons to:

-* Add a text box, icon, or widget (input, trigger, display).
+* Add a text box, icon, or Widget (input, trigger, display).

-* Switch the screen preview and adjust page height.
+* Switch the screen preview.

-<figure><img src="https://3495989837-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FE5Ketpww1s7TauSAJrJ8%2Fuploads%2FknnyPw7hni3RID0O5znM%2Fimage.png?alt=media&#x26;token=abc861d4-6e67-4832-b3a6-104aa9917b86" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/LbNIsJiBJmNp1n1cSvTv" alt=""><figcaption></figcaption></figure>

 ### Placing and moving elements